BearXP/partLibrary/README.md

 ## Method:
 I'll use `logZero` to keep audit logs
 I'll use `pandas` to manage the csv database
+    - Why csv?
+Unlike sqlite it's easy to edit using a notepad, and unlike toml or json it's obvious when data is missing.
-I'll use `pytermgui` as the front end.
+I'll use ~~`pytermgui`~~ `textual` as the front end.
+    - I started with pytermgui, it seems like a really nice library, but it doesn't seem to play nice with Windows for me.

 ## To-do:
 [x] Made a way to modify the database